shevaukr07/freemarket_sample_71a/README.md

 ### association
 - has_many: items
-- has_many: cards
+- has_many: cards dependent: :destroy
 - belongs_to_active_hash: prefecture
-- has_one: address
+- has_one: address dependent: :destroy

 ## addressテーブル
 |Column|Type|Options|